ruoyann/tp/docs/DeveloperGuide.md

 * **Alternative 3:** Aliases can map to commands, including other aliases.
     * Pros: User has even more freedom.
     * Cons: Implementation is much more challenging (e.g. how to prevent recursion?).

+### Log feature

+#### Overview

+The number of hours that a user spends at a StudySpot is shown on the GUI.
+This number can be changed by making use of the Log command.

+The number of hours that a user spends at a StudySpot is saved as a field in `StudySpot`, as `StudiedHours`.

+#### Implementation of Log feature

+The Log feature is facilitated by `LogCommandParser.java`, `LogCommand.java`

 --------------------------------------------------------------------------------------------------------------------